Day count convention: Actual/360

 This convention is used in money markets for short-term lending of currencies, including the US dollar and Euro, and is applied in ESCB monetary policy operations.
 It is the convention used with Repurchase agreements.
-Each month is treated normally and the year is assumed to be 360 days.
-For example, in a period from February 1, 2005 to April 1, 2005, the Factor is 60 days divided by 360 days.
+For example, in a period from February 1, 2005, to April 1, 2005, the Factor is considered to be 59 days divided by 360.

 The CouponFactor uses the same formula, replacing Date2 by Date3.
 In general, coupon payments will vary from period to period, due to the differing number of days in the periods.
 The formula applies to both regular and irregular coupon periods.